 We've seen this waterfall almost every time we visit Yosemite National Park.
 So we've seen it in various forms and moods whether it glows softly with the setting sun or the waterfall rages so powerfully with the Spring snowmelt that it generates its own wind and microweather.
 In fact, the Native Americans here called the waterfall "Pohono" which is said to translate into something like puffing or evil wind.

-Directions: We've managed to experience this waterfall in a variety of ways.
-So instead of directing you to a particular spot, we'll give you directions and descriptions to those various ways to see Bridalveil Fall.
+We've managed to experience this waterfall in a variety of ways.
+So instead of directing you to a particular spot, we'll give you directions and descriptions to each of those various ways to see Bridalveil Fall.
 That way, you can choose how you want to experience it.

 As mentioned above, this viewpoint is where you can take your shot at replicating that Gates of Yosemite photograph that Ansel Adams made so famous (see photo at top of this page).
 Typically, if you're driving to Yosemite Valley from Fresno along Hwy 41, the dramatic scene unfolds just as you leave the long tunnel as the road descends into the valley.